dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 You can make automatic changes to the Ribbon with Excel 2007 and later versions,

-but it’s not a simple task.
+but it's not a simple task.
 Modifying the Ribbon involves writing XML code in a

 text editor, copying that XML file into the workbook file, editing a bunch of XML